castlerogers/lidarr-album-monitor/README.md

 3. Open the project folder in VS Code
 4. Click "Reopen in Container" when prompted, or run the "Remote-Containers: Reopen in Container" command

+## Releases and Docker Images

+Docker images are automatically built and published to GitHub Container Registry with semantic versioning:

+- `ghcr.io/OWNER/lidarr-album-monitor:latest` - Latest release version
+- `ghcr.io/OWNER/lidarr-album-monitor:1.2.3` - Specific version
+- `ghcr.io/OWNER/lidarr-album-monitor:1.2` - Latest patch version of 1.2.x
+- `ghcr.io/OWNER/lidarr-album-monitor:1` - Latest minor and patch version of 1.x.x

+To create a new release:

+1. Go to the "Actions" tab in your GitHub repository
+2. Select the "Create Release" workflow
+3. Click "Run workflow"
+4. Enter the version number (without the 'v' prefix, e.g., "1.2.3")
+5. Optionally mark it as a pre-release
+6. Click "Run workflow"

+This will:
+1. Create a git tag (e.g., v1.2.3)
+2. Create a GitHub Release
+3. Trigger the Docker build workflow automatically

+Images will be available at `ghcr.io/OWNER/lidarr-album-monitor` shortly after the release is created.

 ## References

 - [Lidarr Issue #3778: Monitor New Albums :: No longer working](https://github.com/Lidarr/Lidarr/issues/3778)